hipe/tmx/brazen/doc/issues/105-the-isomorphic-method-arguments-narrative.md

 ## (salvaged from old [#!hl-065])

-basically all we are ever doing with arg parsing at this level is verifying that the number of arguments passed one of the set of valid numbers of arguments supported by that particular argument syntax. (this concept is referred to generally as 'arity' and is something we go crazy with over in [fa] but not here, in as precise of terms).
+basically all we are ever doing with arg parsing at this level is verifying that the number of arguments passed is a member of the set of valid numbers of arguments supported by that particular argument syntax. (this concept is referred to generally as 'arity' and is something we go crazy with over in [fa] but not here, in as precise of terms).